 2. Know where to warm up

-Although there will be plenty of fun happening on the streets of downtown on NYE (including the Leinie’s Ice Lounge and the lantern parades), there are also music venues throughout downtown that will offer tunes to dance to and comfort from the cold.
+Although there will be plenty of fun happening on the streets of downtown on NYE, there are also music venues throughout downtown that will offer tunes to dance to and comfort from the cold.
 Of course, you can always pop into the lobby of The Lismore Hotel for a quick break from the cold as you’re traveling between venues.

-Though perhaps not quite as warm, the Leinie’s Ice Lounge will feature ice fire pits, crafted by commissioned artist Jason Anhorn.
+Though perhaps not quite as warm, there will also be fire pits..
 Just a few feet away, will be the Eau Claire-Stream, where you can stand by a portable heater and get your picture taken in the photo booth at the same time.

 3. Warm freebies